emreordu/EventPoint/README.md

 #### Concurrent Dictionary

 Concurrent dictionary represents a thread-safe collection of key/value pairs that can be accessed by multiple threads concurrently.
 You can read this article [Concurrent Dictionary](https://www.c-sharpcorner.com/article/concurrentdictionary-in-c-sharp/)

+## Step 2: Backend Programming (NodeJS)

+For NodejS backend programming it's little bit different than ASP.NET Core.
+I used MongoDB as my database instead of MSSQL Serber database.
+I didn't adapt n-layer architecture or onion architecture.
+In NodeJS it's a bit different.
+You apply similar structure but they are in same project.
+You have folders like services, controllers, models, middlewares etc. There are libraries i used during project development.
+Following are the libraries i used:

+Mongoose, Jsonwebtoken, express, bcryptjs, nodemon and dotenv.
+These libraries are technically used for same reason as helper libraries in .net.
+The technologies/programming languages you will need in this step are below:

+JavaScript, NodeJS, Express, MongoDB, Mongoose.
+Let's get learn more about them.

+### NodeJS

+Node.js is an open source, cross-platform runtime environment for developing server-side and networking applications.
+Node.js applications are written in JavaScript, and can be run within the Node.js runtime on OS X, Microsoft Windows, and Linux.
+Node.js also provides a rich library of various JavaScript modules which simplifies the development of web applications using Node.js to a great extent.
+You can find more information here about NodeJS and there's also a tutorial which is very helpful for first step: [Introduction to NodeJS](https://nodejs.dev/en/learn/)

+### ExpressJS

+ExpressJS is a NodeJS framework that allows us to create CRUD applications very easily.
+It gives us the opportunity to write less code and it decreases the complexity of your code which makes it more understandable.
+There's a document here about [ExpressJS](https://expressjs.com/en/starter/installing.html)

+### MongoDB

+MongoDB is an open-source, cross-platform, and distributed document-based database designed for ease of application development and scaling.
+It is a NoSQL database developed by MongoDB Inc. MongoDB database is built to store a huge amount of data and also perform fast.
+MongoDB is not a Relational Database Management System (RDBMS).
+It's called a "NoSQL" database.
+It is opposite to SQL based databases where it does not normalize data under schemas and tables where every table has a fixed structure.
+Instead, it stores data in the collections as JSON based documents and does not enforce schemas.
+It does not have tables, rows, and columns as other SQL (RDBMS) databases.
+If you want to learn more about MongoDB please take a look at this documentation [MongoDB Docs](https://www.mongodb.com/docs/manual/introduction/)

+### Mongoose

+Mongoose is an Object Data Modeling (ODM) library for MongoDB and Node.js.
+It manages relationships between data, provides schema validation, and is used to translate between objects in code and the representation of those objects in MongoDB.
+You can read this article to have a better understanding about [Mongoose](https://medium.com/@monibbormon14/what-is-mongoose-c1bc3031cc08)

+### Helper Libraries

+1. Bcryptjs.
+It's a crypto algorithm used in NodeJS projects for hashing passwords.
+You can look its npm package to learn more about [Bcryptjs](https://www.npmjs.com/package/bcryptjs)
+2. Jsonwebtoken is a token type one of the most common ones.
+The Jsonwebtoken here we mention is a library generates jwt.
+You can learm more from here [Jsonwebtoken](https://www.npmjs.com/package/jsonwebtoken)
+3. Nodemon.
+Nodemon is a command-line tool that helps with the speedy development of Node.js applications.
+It monitors your project directory and automatically restarts your node application when it detects any changes.
+This means that you do not have to stop and restart your applications in order for your changes to take effect.
+You can simply write code, and test your application a few seconds later.
+You can read its documentation from this link [Nodemon Docs](https://github.com/remy/nodemon#nodemon)
+4. Dotenv is a zero-dependency module that loads environment variables from a .env file into process.env.
+The dotenv package is a great way to keep passwords, API keys, and other sensitive data out of your code.
+It allows you to create environment variables in a . env file instead of putting them in your code.
+You can read its documentation from npm link [Dotenv](https://www.npmjs.com/package/dotenv)